taylorwilsdon/ai-chrome-extension/README.md

 5. Open a pull request to the main repository.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License.
+Do with it as you please!